yoctoproject/poky/documentation/brief-yoctoprojectqs/brief-yoctoprojectqs.rst

 .. note::

    The previous steps are for demonstration purposes only.
-If you were to attempt to build an image for the "cyclone5" build, you should read the Altera README.
+If you were to attempt to build an image for the "cyclone5" machine, you should read the Altera README.

 Creating Your Own General Layer